alefragnani/vscode-project-manager/README.md

 ![Save](images/project-manager-save.png)

-> There is an issue in VSCode Insider 1.5 that prevents the _project name suggestion_, so it will be turned off temporarily
+> There is an [issue](https://github.com/Microsoft/vscode/issues/11503) in VSCode 1.5 that prevents the _project's name suggestion_, so it will be turned off temporarily

 ### Edit Projects